SpaghetMeNot/uvfactory/docs/modify_uvs.md

 Randomizes offset, rotation and scale of UV islands.

 - **Seed.** The seed used for randomization.
 - **Snapped Rotation.** Will rotate UV Islands randomly by multiples of the ***Snap Increment***.
-This can be useful for materials such as wood or tiles and works best with values of either 90° or 180°.
+This can be useful for materials such as wood or tiles, and works best with values of either 90° or 180°.
 - **Snap Increment.** The angle to use for ***Snapped Rotation***.
 - **Smooth Rotation.** Rotates UV islands randomly up to a maximum of this angle.
 - **Offset U / Offset V.** Applies a random offset per UV island in the specified axis up to a maximum of this value.